Europe and USA · 2000s–present (roots in printmaking: 15th century)

 Illustrative tattooing is distinguished from other detailed styles by its emphasis on narrative composition.
 Where dotwork focuses on geometric patterns and neo-traditional prioritizes bold outlines, illustrative work tells stories through scenes, characters, and symbolic imagery.
 The style's printmaking heritage makes it particularly well-suited to SVG — the clean linework and cross-hatching translate naturally to vector paths.

-Key Illustrative Tattoo Artists
+Key Illustrative Tattoo artists

 Nomi Chi